jonasblasques/data-engineering-zoomcamp-notes/1_Containerization-and Infrastructure-as-Code/notes.md

 -v points to the volume directory.
 The colon : separates the first part (path to the folder in the host computer) from the second part (path to the folder inside the container).

-Path names must be absolute.
-If you're in a UNIX-like system, you can use pwd to print you local folder as a shortcut;
-this example should work with bash shell.

-This command will only work if you run it from a directory which contains the ny_taxi_postgres_data subdirectory you created above.

 The -p is for port mapping.
-We map the default Postgres port to the same port in the host.
+Maps port 5432 on the container (default PostgreSQL port) to port 5433 on the host machine.

 The last argument is the image name and tag.
 We run the official postgres image on its version 13.

 Once the container is running, we can log into our database with the following command:

-    docker exec -it <container_name_or_id> psql -U root2 -d ny_taxi
+    pgcli -h localhost -p 5433 -u root2 -d ny_taxi

 Lets test the db for example with "SELECT 1;", and it should print: